alyssaong1/WebDev101/README.md

 #### HTML

 When we make websites, we start with making the html file.
 Html defines the structure and content of your webpage.
 The html language is made up of **html tags**, that look like this: `<tagname>content</tagname>`.
-Here's an example of some html tags:
+Let's try writing some html.
+Add a new project in Atom as described in the instructions above, then right click the project folder in the left hand pane of Atom and click on *New File*.
+Name the file index.html - the naming here is very important.
+In a website, the index.html page represents the home page, or the first page the user will see upon entering your website.
+Copy and paste in the following lines into the html file:

+- todo: use proper html document structure

 ```html
 <!-- This tag defines large headers -->
 <h1>Paragraph header</h1>
 <!-- This tag defines paragraphs -->
 <p>My first paragraph</p>
 ```
+Then, open the html file in your browser.
+You do this by double clicking on the html file inside your actual folder in Windows Explorer for Windows users, or in Finder for Mac users.
+The other way (and also the recommended way!) is to add an Atom package that lets you run it in the browser - to do this, refer to the [instructions above](#adding-packages-to-atom) on how to add packages to Atom.
+Your website should look like this:

+- TODO: add img with basic html

+The h1 tag represents a large header, and the p tag represents a paragraph of text.
 Let's try creating a table using html as another example.
 A table consists of a table header (a row with titles for each of the columns), and then there's the body of the table, which is made up of rows and columns that contain the content.
 A simple table in html would look like this:

 ```html
 <table>
 	<!-- The title row -->